The Truest Definition of Love

 Consider this definition of love in light of the cross: I think we could say that...Love is a passionate concern that gives, to whatever extent is necessary, in order to see God's best accomplished in another's life.

 Is this how you would define love?
 Is this the definition you work from when you love others?
-The world offers us many definitions of and examples of love, but oftentimes they are more self-grasping than self giving.
+The world offers us many definitions of and examples of love, but oftentimes they are more about self-grasping than self giving.

 Listen to what the French pastor and theologian John Calvin said about the cross.
 He wrote that it was a remarkable proof of the highest love.
 Forgetful, as it were, of himself, Christ spared not his own life, that he might redeem us from death.
 If we desire to be partakers of this benefit, we must cultivate similar affections toward our neighbors.
 Not that any of us has reached such high perfection, but all must aim and strive according to the measure of their ability.